Molting feathers: no, your duck isn’t dying

 “Don’t touch me or I’ll eat your face!” -Primrose the molting duck

-Also, as we’ve already mentioned, it takes a lot of energy and nutrition for a duck to replace their feathers.
-In the wild, this process is synchronized with the availability of certain high-nutrient (especially protein-rich) foods, e.g. aquatic invertebrates.
+It takes a lot of energy and nutrition for a duck to replace their feathers.
+In the wild, this process is synchronized with the availability of certain high-nutrient, protein-rich foods, such as aquatic invertebrates.

-Hopefully, your domesticated backyard or pet ducks are already getting excellent nutrition from a waterfowl-specific feed supplemented with fresh greens, treats like mealworms, and whatever they’re able to forage during the day.
-In this case, no special care is required during a molt — especially if your other ducks are NOT molting.
+Hopefully, your domesticated backyard or pet ducks are already getting excellent nutrition from a waterfowl-specific feed, supplemental treats, and whatever they’re able to forage during the day.
+In this case, no special care is required from you when your ducks are molting.

 (Left) You can see Svetlana's healthy, newly emerging feathers, called pin (or blood) feathers.
 These new feathers are still mostly in their keratin sheath and will bleed if injured.
 (Right) Svetlana